Countly/countly-sdk-documentation/web/next.md

   </div>
 </div>
 <p>
   <span style="font-weight: 400;">In the above-mentioned example, we used JSDelivr to retrieve the Countly JS SDK.
-There are two options available here: using Cloudflare (CDNjs) or JSDelivr (both of which are highly available CDNs).
-If you would like to use CDNjs, here is the line you should be using instead of the one above.</span>
+Two options available here: using Cloudflare (CDNjs) or JSDelivr (both of which are highly available CDNs).
+If you would like to use CDNjs, here is the line you should use instead of the one above.</span>
 </p>
 <pre><code class="text">// Note: You should change 19.2.1 below to the version
-// of the latest JS SDK to make sure you use latest version.
+// of the latest JS SDK to make sure you use the latest version.
 // Latest version is here:
 // https://github.com/Countly/countly-sdk-web/releases